pksg2001/Authentication-System/README.md

-# Django SSO using Google, Facebook and GitHub.
+# Django Auth_System using Google, Facebook and GitHub.